Josh-XT/Josh-XT/README.md

 ## About Me

 Hello!
 I'm a seasoned Software Engineer with over 25 years of experience under my belt, specializing in Artificial Intelligence (AI) and automation processes.
+I am also the founder and CTO of DevXT.
 My journey into the world of automation began at an early age of 10 years old.
 Since then, my adaptability and curiosity have allowed me to acquire proficiency in various programming languages and overcome numerous challenges in my career.

 My passion for automation has followed me my whole life.
 I have built many pieces of software over the years to help solve problems quickly and even fabricated physical tools to help me build and work on race cars, my side hobby.